-Other subjects may lead to a vocational qualification (BTEC), Technical Award or WJEC which are the equivalent of 1 GCSE.
+Other subjects may lead to a vocational qualification or Technical Award which are the equivalent of 1 GCSE.

 It must be emphasised that initially, you are expressing an interest in the course.
 If classes are over-subscribed you may have to move to a different subject.
 There is also a limit on the number of subjects that are available.
+Our own evidence will also be used to support discussions around preferences.